Torrance State Hospital

-Welcome to Torrance State Hospital and an overview of our progressive treatment program focused on supporting individuals in pursuit of recovery and community living.
+Torrance State Hospital hosts a progressive treatment program focused on supporting individuals in pursuit of recovery and community living.
 Torrance, a public psychiatric hospital, is funded by the Department of Human Services through the Office of Mental Health and Substance Abuse Services' Bureau of Hospital Operations.

 Torrance State Hospital is committed to provide all persons who have serious mental illness, including those with a co-occurring disorder, the opportunity for growth, recovery, and inclusion in their community.
 This is provided through evidence and promise-based psychiatric treatment and substance abuse services, access to the supports and services of their choice, so individuals may enjoy a quality of life that facilitates personal growth and achievement